Strategy, Innovation and Change PG (11506.3)

 Extensions & Late submissions

-You must submit all assessment items and gain an aggregate mark of 50% to pass this unit.
+All assessment items must be submitted and an aggregate mark of 50% must be achieved to pass this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.